apache/spark/docs/spark-connect-overview.md

 {% highlight bash %}
 ./bin/pyspark --remote "sc://localhost"
 {% endhighlight %}

+And again you will notice that the PySpark shell welcome message tells you that your application is connected to Spark using Spark Connect.
 </div>

 <div data-lang="scala"  markdown="1">
 {% highlight bash %}
 ./bin/spark-shell --remote "sc://localhost"
 {% endhighlight %}

+And the Scala shell is now connected to Spark using Spark Connect.
 </div>

 </div>

-And again you will notice that the PySpark welcome message tells you that you are connected to Spark using Spark Connect.

-Or, in your code, include the remote function with a reference to your Spark server when you create a Spark session, as in this example:
+Or, when writing your own code, include the remote function with a reference to your Spark server when you create a Spark session, as in this example:

 <div class="codetabs">